dell/omnia/docs/Troubleshooting/FAQ.md

 **Potential Cause**: <br>
 This error is caused by design.
 There is a mismatch between the AWX version (20.0.0) and the AWX galaxy collection (19.4.0) version used by control plane.
 At the time of design (Omnia 1.2.1), these were the latest available versions of AWX/AWX galaxy collection.
 This will be fixed in later code releases.

->> __Note:__ This failure does not stop the execution of other tasks.
+>> **Note**: This failure does not stop the execution of other tasks.
 Check the AWX log to verify that the script has run successfully.

 ## Why are inventory details not updated in AWX?
 **Potential Cause**: